Lenni Brenner: Writing

 His books have been widely translated and reviewed in 11 languages.
 His books have been reviewed in the London Times, the London Review of Books, Booklist magazine, and the Washington Report on Middle East Affairs.

 His articles have also appeared in publications related to the Middle East and identifying with the political left, including The Nation, Amsterdam News, Atlanta Constitution, Washington Report on Middle East Affairs, Middle East Policy, Journal of Palestine Studies, New Statesman, Al-Fajr and United Irishman.

 The Institute for Historical Review, a Holocaust denial platform, has cited, promoted, and sold Brenner's work.
 Brenner has opposed his work being used by those on the far right, and those engaged in Holocaust denial.
-Antisemitism scholar Kenneth S. Stern has described Brenner as antisemitic and anti-Zionist.
+Antisemitism scholar Kenneth S. Stern has described Brenner as antisemitic.
 Brenner says that since he is Jewish, rather than being called an "anti-Semite", he is often called a "self-hating Jew".

 Anti-Zionist activist Uri Davis positively reviewed both Zionism in the Age of the Dictators (1983) and The Iron Wall (1984) for Race and Class.
 He said that both works contained invaluable information and documentation, but had uneven quality.
 In Davis's view, the former book was an important "work informed by the moral and the political insight of the author as an anti-Zionist scholar".
 Davis found the thrust of the latter study, despite its impeccable documentation, somewhat weakened by passages of "pseudo-Freudian causal explanations" that Brenner wrote to supplement his political analysis.
 Secondly Davis says that Brenner makes "repeated irresponsible political statements verging on the nonsensensical", such as Brenner's notion that, were it not for the presence of the British army, the tiny Zionist yishuv would have been driven into the sea.

 In 2016, British socialist politician Ken Livingstone praised Brenner's book Zionism in the Age of the Dictators while defending comments he made about Adolf Hitler which were widely considered antisemitic, helping to spark a controversy about Antisemitism in the UK Labour Party.
 Historian of Nazi Germany Michael Burleigh said that Brenner and Livingstone "strain[ed] the objectively episodic and marginal into something maliciously significant".